EthanLeonel/Risk-Theory/Risk Theory Application/README.md

 - To have more interaction with it you can visit the next site:

 #####  [Risk Theory Application.](https://rpubs.com/Leogame/914444 "Risk Theory Application.")

+#### All the work that you can see here was made by:

+- García Melena Ethan Leonel

+- Guerrero Suárez Luis Miguel

+- Mercado Ayala Arturo

+- Munguía Pedral Ignacio

+- Topete Olivares Alan Jovanni